nicky-gamedev/gray-weasel-lyrics/Gray Weasel sophomore album/Lyrics/2 - autumn.md

 in the winter for me

-the summer comes, brings the heat sometimes is hell but its less lonely
+the summer comes, brings the heat its so excessive, i act strange

 autumn can come and kill me
 I don't really care